-A colorectal resection is a surgery to remove a section of the large intestine.
+A colorectal resection is a surgery to remove a section of the large intestine, also called the colon.
 It is done to remove injured or diseased parts of the colon.

 This surgery is performed to treat a variety of conditions, including the following: